Farsi Language History

-Origins & Roots of the Farsi Language
+Origins & Roots of the Persian Language

-Farsi has had a considerable influence on neighbouring languages especially Urdu.
-The Persian alphabet adds four letters to the Arabic alphabet.
-It also modifies some letters from the Arabic alphabet.
-Writing the letters in their original Arabic form is not typically considered to be incorrect.
-Obviously, the Persian language is greatly influenced by Arabic, which explains why there are so many common words in both languages.
+The Persian language has had a considerable influence on neighboring languages, especially Urdu.
+The Persian alphabet adds four letters to the Arabic alphabet, and also modifies some letters from the Arabic alphabet.
+Writing the letters in their original Arabic form is not typically incorrect.
+Obviously, Arabic has greatly influenced the Farsi language.
+This fact explains why there are so many common words in both languages.

 Farsi Translation Services

-At Renaissance Translations, we have a team of professional Farsi linguists who can translate your content to and from over 120 languages.
-Whether you’re looking for proofreading services or quality translations, our skilled experts can help you get the job done in no time.
+At Renaissance Translations, we have a team of professional Farsi linguists who can translate your content from Farsi to English.
+Whether you’re looking for technical translations, proofreading services or DTP of Farsi brochures, our skilled experts can help you get the job done in no time.